bluehen-tech/ud-dssa-website/README.md

 ## Content Management

 This project uses a **student-friendly approach** to content management.
-All content is stored in simple TypeScript files that are easy to edit:
+Content is stored in simple TypeScript files that are easy to edit:

-### Adding Team Members
-Edit `src/data/team.ts` to add or update team member information.

-### Managing Events
-Edit `src/data/events.ts` to add upcoming events or archive past ones.

-### Updating Services
-Edit `src/data/services.ts` to modify service offerings and pricing.

 ### Managing Data Science Clubs
-Edit `src/data/clubs.ts` to add or update available clubs for student selection.
+Edit `src/data/clubs.ts` to add or update available clubs for student selection in the contact form.

 ### Benefits of This Approach
 - ✅ **No CMS learning curve** - Just edit TypeScript files
 - ✅ **Version controlled** - All changes tracked in Git
-- ✅ **No external dependencies** - No need for external CMS or API keys
 - ✅ **Student-friendly** - Easy for new contributors to understand
-- ✅ **Fast development** - No need to set up external services
+- ✅ **Fast development** - Minimal setup required

-## Email List Management
+## Form Submission Management

-The website includes a **self-maintaining email list system** that's perfect for student organizations:
+The website uses **Supabase** for reliable form submission storage and management:

 ### How It Works
-- **Form submissions** automatically update `src/data/submissions.json`
+- **Form submissions** are stored in Supabase PostgreSQL database
+- **Real-time data** - no waiting for GitHub Actions or file updates
 - **Unsubscribe functionality** built-in with dedicated form
 - **Email list API** provides clean data for email campaigns
-- **Private repository** ensures only authorized students can access the data
+- **Secure access** through Supabase dashboard

-### For Students with Repository Access
+### For Students with Supabase Access
-- View all form submissions in `src/data/submissions.json`
+- View all form submissions in the Supabase dashboard
-- See unsubscribe status for each email address
+- See submission status and user types
-- Full audit trail in Git history
+- Full audit trail with timestamps
 - No manual data entry required

 ### API Endpoints
 - `GET /api/email-list` - Retrieve active email list (excludes unsubscribed)
-- `POST /api/submit-form` - Handle contact form submissions
+- `POST /api/submit-form` - Handle contact form submissions (saves to Supabase)
 - `POST /api/unsubscribe` - Handle unsubscribe requests

 ### Contact Form Features